Feb 25-27, 2022 at Hazel Hill Wood near Salisbury

 As life gets more turbulent, we need to go higher and dig deeper to find a quantum step up in our resilience.
 This retreat is a chance to explore how the deep wisdom of your soul can help you to stay centred and positive, and clarify your purpose: why your soul has chosen to be here in a time of huge change.

-The intention for this retreat is to create a safe space for shared exploration, with guided processes, sharing time, and solo space to reflect, rest, and draw insights from Nature.
+The intention for this retreat is to create a deep space for soul exploration, with guided processes, sharing time, and solo periods to reflect, renew, and draw insights from soul, spirit and Nature.
+We aim to support resilience for challenges of all kinds, from personal and family, through work and community, to the global climate emergency.
+We will offer a different, soul-based approach to good climate response processes: Joanna Macy’s Work that Reconnects, and Deep Adaptation.
 The ingredients will include:

 - Finding your own sense of your soul, and creating a dialogue.

-- Ways to deepen soul connection, including calling on a guide, Nature immersion, sacred chants, soul groups and Gaia connection.
+- Ways to deepen soul connection, including calling on a guide, Nature immersion, sacred chants, group support, dreams, and Gaia connection.

 - Helping soul and body to cohabit, and create shared resilience.